stonerlab/Stoner-PythonCode/README.rst

 Getting this Code
 ==================

-The *Stoner* package requires numpy >=1.8, scipy >=0.14, matplotlib >=1.5, h5py, lmfit, and has a number of optional dependencies on blist, filemagic, npTDMS and numba.
+The *Stoner* package requires numpy >=1.8, scipy >=0.14, matplotlib >=1.5, h5py, lmfit,Pillow  and has a number of optional dependencies on blist, filemagic, npTDMS, imreg_dft and numba.

-Ananconda Python (and probably other scientific Python distributions) include nearly all of the dependencies, aprt from lmfit.
+Ananconda Python (and probably other scientific Python distributions) include nearly all of the dependencies, and the remaining dependencies are collected together in the phygbu repositry on anaconda cloud.
+The easiest way to install the Stoner package is, therefore, to install the most recent Anaconda Python distribution (Python 3.6, 3.5 or 2.7 should work) and then to install the Stoner package via:
-However, this can by installed with the usual tools such as *easy_install* or *pip*.

 .. code-block:: sh

-   pip install lmfit

-The easiest way to install the Stoner package is via seuptools' easy_install
+    conda install -c phygbu Stoner

+If you are not using Anaconda python, then pip should also work:

 .. code-block:: sh

     pip install Stoner

 This will install the Stoner package and any missing dependencies into your current Python environment.
 Since the package is under fairly constant updates, you might want to follow the development with git.
 The source code, along with example scripts and some sample data files can be obtained from the github repository: https://github.com/gb119/Stoner-PythonCode

-The codebase is compatible with Python 2.7 and Python 3.5+, at present we still develop primarily in Python 2.7 but test with 3.5 and 3.6 as well.
+The codebase is compatible with Python 2.7 and Python 3.5+, at present we still develop primarily in Python 3.6 but test with 2.7 as well.

 Overview
 ========